randdane/dms-class-pyai/README.md

 # dms-class-pyai
-PyAI - an ongoing class/meeting at the Dallas Makerspace
+Py in my AI - an ongoing class/meeting at the Dallas Makerspace.

 ## Setup Python
 - install `uv`